 Tax Tips for U.S. Americans Abroad

-Just because we are heading into 2020 doesn’t mean we file the 2020 US tax forms just yet!
-In fact, we always need to file for the year before (a.k.a. filing for 2019 taxes in the year 2020) since our worldwide income of that year can only be measured and determined by the end of the year.
-Therefore, without further ado, here’s what to expect in the calendar year 2020 for tax season 2019 as an American Abroad:
+We always need to file for the year before (a.k.a. filing for 2019 taxes in the year 2020) since our worldwide income of that year can only be measured and determined by the end of the year.
+Now, because of the pandemic, a few changes have been made by the IRS.
+Here’s what to expect in the calendar year 2020 for tax season 2019 as an American Abroad:

 New Tax Filing Thresholds for 2019

 As you can see from the chart below, much of the numbers have changed compared to the 2018 tax season.
 For example, the single filing status jumped up an additional $200 ($12,00 to $12,200).

 The married filing separately category remains the same as last year with $5 or more is needed to be eligible to file.
 So for example, if you are an American living abroad, married to a foreigner and nannying on the side, you will definitely need to file since you will be earning more than $5 a year.

 This chart places a large percentage of adult Americans abroad in the position to file their tax returns each year.
 It is for sure a tax obligation that must be honored if one reaches the gross income.

 Standard Deduction Amount Increased

 Standard tax deductions make sure that all taxpayers have some income that is not subject to federal income tax.
 It reduces one’s overall tax bill because it allows individuals (like single filers) and companies to subtract certain expenses from their taxable income.

 For 2019, the standard deduction amount has been increased for all filers.
 The amounts are: